 - RETURN: 5 Days from the Wedding

 In New York the couple must wait 1 day their marriage license from when they file for their marriage license from the City or Town Clerk's office.

 In addition, the New York marriage license expires 60 days after issuance.
 When presented with the marriage license, you need to confirm that it has been more than 1 day(s) but not more than 60 days since the couple filed for their marriage license.

 Once you are satisfied that the marriage license is currently valid, you can move on to the next step.

 STEP 3FILL OUT THE NEW YORK MARRIAGE LICENSE

 Completing and signing the marriage license is your legal duty as the wedding officiant.
 Though this is a serious responsibiltiy, it is an easy task to fulfill.

 Completing the marriage license simply involves filling out your portion of the license and signing it with the couple.
-In New York,
+In New York, One Adult is

 required to sign the marriage license.

 If you have not filled out a marriage license before, you may be unsure how to fill out certain fields.
 We understand that you want to do everything correctly.
 Our How To Fill Out a Marriage License covers all the fields that may appear on the marriage license you will be completing.